DevOps-MBSE/AaC/vscode_extension/README.md

 Once the `aac` package is installed, verify that the installation is working correctly by running `aac -h` in a terminal.
 If you are presented with a list of commands with accompanying descriptions, the installation was successful.

-## Extension Settings

-### pythonPath
-The filesystem path to the Python3 executable.
-If using a virtual environment, use the path to the virtual environment Python executable.

-The default value is `/usr/local/bin`.

-### aacPath
-The filesystem path to the aac CLI tool.
-MUST be set in order to for the AaC VSCode extension to start up the LSP server in IO mode.

-### lsp.serverMode
-The mode of communication with the LSP server.
-IO is default, but TCP will allow for connection to already established LSP servers.

-### lsp.tcp.host
-The hostname of of the LSP server.
-Used to establish a TCP connection.

-### lsp.tcp.port
-The port of of the LSP server.
-Used to establish a TCP connection.

-### rest_api.host
-The host to use for establishing a TCP connection with the AaC REST API plugin.

-### rest_api.port
-The port to use for establishing a TCP connection with the AaC REST API plugin.

 ## Known Issues

 None yet.